jupitex/sisyphe/src/worker/pdf/README.md

 ### How it works ?
-Sisyphe PDF use Mozilla "PDFJS" to obtains PDF informations.
+Sisyphe PDF use a c++ binding Poppler on Linux & OSX It use Mozilla "PDFJS" on windows to obtains PDF informations.

 ### Test
 Just exec `npm test`

-### Dev
-Don't forget to add env SISYPHEDEBUG (to any value) in your bashrc (or whatever ..) or you won't see error logs.